 How does Record Store Day work?

-Inventory will vary greatly depending on where you live or where you shop.
-Your favorite record store — whether it’s the local brick-and-mortar or your go-to shop on Discogs — will request items from RSD, but that doesn’t guarantee that the store will get enough for everyone who wants one.
+Since 2008, artists and labels schedule the release of exclusive new content or coveted reissues, which is coordinated by the Record Store Day organizers.
+Inventory will vary depending on where you live or shop.
+Your favorite record store will request items through the RSD team, but that doesn’t guarantee that the store will get enough for everyone who wants one.

 How much are RSD releases?

 Great question.
 The short answer?
 It depends.
-The long answer: RSD release prices vary greatly because there is a limited supply from a wide variety of artists and formats.
-The very nature of Record Store Day creates exclusivity.
+The long answer: The very nature of Record Store Day creates exclusivity.
 Since every item is limited-edition, naturally, the demand is going to be a lot higher than the supply.
-Depending on the album, the value will appreciate over time.
-However, the initial drop price is pretty on par for what you would pay for a special format (like a picture disk), a box set (especially those collector’s versions), colored vinyl, or coveted reissue.
-If you are interested in how your scores might appreciate in value, take a look at some of the most expensive Record Store Day releases from past years.
+Depending on the release, the value will appreciate over time.
+However, the initial drop price is typically standard for what you would pay for a special format (like a picture disc), a box set (especially those collector’s versions), color vinyl, or a coveted reissue.
+The cost tends to be more expensive for titles that have fewer copies or more goodies.